-When you change These setpoints change Column defined Column not defined The Column flow setpoint is not available.
+When you change These setpoints chang These setpoints change Column defined Column not defined The Column flow setpoint is not available.
 Pressure Column flow Total flow You can change the pressure setpoint; other setpoints are not affected.
-Column flow Pressure Total flow You cannot change pressure and flow setpoints during sampling time.
+Column flow Pressure Total flow You cannot change pres sampling time.
+You cannot change pressure and flow setpoints during sampling time.